Skip to contents

 3. clv::clv.Davies.Bouldin documentation

-3. Stability measures
+Stability measures

-metaSNF offers tools to evaluate two different measures of stability:
+metasnf offers tools to evaluate two different measures of stability:

 1. Pairwise adjusted Rand indices (across resamplings of the clustering, on average, how similar was every pair of solutions according to the adjusted Rand index?)

-4. Evaluating separation across “target variables” of importance
+Evaluating separation across “target features” of importance

 If you can specify a metric or objective function that may tell you how useful a clustering solution will be for your purposes in advance, that makes the cluster selection process much less arbitrary.